bgd-labs/aave-proposals/src/20231019_AaveV2_Pol_ReserveFactorUpdateOctober2023/ReserveFactorUpdateOctober2023.md

 Of the assets with an RF set at 99.99%, there is no change.
 All other asset reserves will have the RF increased by 5%.

-The next AIP will be submitted during the third week of October.[TODO]

 ## Specification

 The following parameters are to be updated as follows: